Plans

 Tabs

-• Runs - View execution history and results
+• Runs: View execution history and results Runs tab

 Manual Execution

-Note: The Run button is disabled if the test plan contains no test suites or test cases.
+Click Run All to execute the plan immediately against the selected environment.
+Note: The Run button is disabled if the plan contains no folders or test cases.

 Scheduled Execution

-Test plans automatically execute according to their configured schedule using the specified environment.
+Plans automatically run according to their configured schedule using the specified environment.

-1. Click Edit on the test plan details page
+1. Click Edit on the plan details page

 2. Modify any configuration (name, schedule, environment, notifications)